-Students are not be permitted to make solicitations or sales at any place other than the students' own home.
-All fundraising must be approved by the principal.
+Students are not permitted to make solicitations or sales at any place other than the students' own home.
+The principal must approve all fundraising.
 For more information, see JMCSS School Board Policy 6.701.

 Telephone Messages and Student Use of Phone